Great Cuban cigars require a humidor. Storing cigars correctly will make cigars even better.

 The most common kind of cigar storage device is a humidor.
 Still, since a humidifying device adds moisture into the air, it can be as simple as a few wet paper towels or sponges.
 Of course, these are not long-term practical solutions.

+If you are serious about cigars, you need a worthwhile humidor, and the seal is an essential part.
 Without an air-tight seal, you haven’t bought a humidor; you’ve purchased a fancy box in which to store your sticks.